Written By Nik Koulogeorge

 If you want to improve your fraternity organization, then you need to understand how it works.
 Inter/national fraternities and sororities vary in their levels of transparency.
-Members may know that an administrative office or that some governing board exist, but few take the time to explore how they work.
-That’s where Fraternity Man comes in!
+Members may know that an administrative office or that some governing board exists, but few take the time to explore how they work.
+That's where Fraternity Man comes in!

 Each fraternity, sorority, fraternal foundation, and umbrella association files a Form 990 with the Internal Revenue Service (IRS) on an annual basis.
 These documents are publicly accessible, and they can reveal information about how your fraternity - functions.

-Why I’m writing this post: First, this is a life skill which may be relevant to any members or new members who one day wish to donate to charity or serve on a nonprofit board.
+Why I'm writing this post: First, this is a life skill that may be relevant to any members or new members who one day wish to donate to charity or serve on a nonprofit board.
 Next, fraternities and sororities are democratic organizations, and members in most swear some oath to help maintain their organization.
 Consider this as a great way to claim ownership over your fraternity experience.

 Websites like ProPublica and GuideStar allow you to access the 990 of any nonprofit organization.
 Links to a growing number of ProPublica pages for fraternities and fraternal foundations are available on my other site, WikiFrat.
 Most forms are made viewable to the public one or two years after they are filed.